AfroDeivid/automatic-interviews-processing/Reports/meditations_transcripts/README.md

 Provides an overview of all the interviews conducted across experiments.

 `transcripts_merged.csv`
-Contains all interview transcripts merged into a single CSV file for analysis. -> **tell about tht e fact that I merged all interviewe in all**
+Contains all interview transcripts merged into a single CSV file for analysis.

 # CSV Structure